 The most effective way to determine pregnancy is through a pregnancy test.
 Home pregnancy tests are available over-the-counter and are considered highly accurate.
 Your doctor or health care provider can also do a pregnancy test.
 If you take a home pregnancy test and receive a positive result, schedule an appointment with your doctor to follow up.
 They will be able to confirm the diagnosis at this point.

 How do you know if you're at risk for a high-risk pregnancy?
-There are many factors which can determine your probability for a high-risk pregnancy.
-These include: being of young or old maternal age, being underweight or overweight, having had problems in previous pregnancies and pre-existing health conditions, such as high blood pressure, diabetes or HIV.
+There are many factors that can determine your probability for a high-risk pregnancy.
+These factors include the following:

-Keeping to your arranged schedule of prenatal check-ups and screenings is the easiest and most effective way of diagnosing a problem with the pregnancy or any development, positive or negative.
+Maintaining a regular schedule of prenatal checkups and screenings is the easiest and most effective way of diagnosing a problem with the pregnancy or any development, whether it be positive or negative.